The Most Beautiful places in Scotland - Mull & Iona

 Exploring England, Scotland, and Wales

-In this series I've been looking at some of the most beautiful places in Scotland, from historic cities like Edinburgh to remote islands like Colonsay, from the Highlands to Orkney.
+In this series, I've been looking at some of the most beautiful places in Scotland, from historic cities like Edinburgh to remote islands like Colonsay, from the Highlands to Orkney.
 Along the way I'll be sharing some of my favourite photos from over 15 years of exploring Scotland.

 The Isle of Mull doesn't get the attention it deserves.
 Mull, along with its neighbour Iona, draws far fewer visitors than [equally beautiful] islands like Skye.
 Of course, it doesn't have a bridge to the mainland like Skye, but even so, Mull deserves far more visitors than it gets.

 Of those visitors that do visit Mull, many are in a hurry to reach Iona, that tiny island just off the western tip of the Ross of Mull that has been a magnet for visitors since it was settled by monks from Ireland under St Columba sometime around AD 563.
-Iona is well worth a visit (or 2, or 3) but don't forget about the rest of Mull.
+Iona is well worth a visit (or two, or three) but don't forget about the rest of Mull.
 Some highlights that we enjoyed on Mull and Iona include these wonderful places:

 A magnet for hikers, Ben More is the highest mountain on Mull and the highest in the Inner Hebrides outside Skye.
 There are several popular routes to tackle the ascent of Ben More.
 The most frequently used trail starts at Dhiseig.
 Just be aware that deer stalking can take place here between late August and October so it is good to check ahead.